radius-project/radius/test/infra/azure/README.md

     az account set -s [Subscription Id]
     ```

+1. Enable `Microsoft.ContainerService/EnableImageCleanerPreview` feature flag

+    This cleans up unused container images in each node, which can occur the security vulnerability.
+Visit https://aka.ms/aks/image-cleaner to learn more about image cleaner.

+    ```bash
+    # Register feature flag.
+    az feature register --namespace "Microsoft.ContainerService" --name "EnableImageCleanerPreview"

+    # Ensure that the feature flag is `Registered`.
+    az feature show --namespace "Microsoft.ContainerService" --name "EnableImageCleanerPreview"

+    # Re-register resource provider.
+    az provider register --namespace Microsoft.ContainerService
+    ```

+    > Note: When you enable the feature flag first in your subscription, it will take some time to be propagated.

 1. Create resource group:
     ```bash
     az group create --location [Location Name] --resource-group [Resource Group Name]